smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ```

 - `s_rollers` stores a mapping between the `requestID` (returned when a request is made), and the address of the roller.
 This is so the contract can keep track of who to assign the result to when it comes back.
-- `s_results` stores the roller, and the result of the dice roll.
+- `s_results` stores the roller and the result of the dice roll.

 ## Initializing the contract

 The fee and the key hash must be initialized in the constructor of the contract.
-To use `VRFConsumerBase` properly you must also pass certain values into its constructor.
+To use `VRFConsumerBase` properly, you must also pass certain values into its constructor.

 ```solidity
 pragma solidity 0.8.7;